• Sati

 Menstrual Health

-Beyond the risks of early sex, menstruating girls in many African countries experience period poverty, meaning many African women cannot afford to purchase sanitary products or manage their periods with dignity.
+Beyond these risks, many women and girls cannot afford to purchase sanitary products or manage their periods with dignity.

 Why taxation on feminine hygiene products matters

-Taxation increases the cost of products.
+Taxation drives up the cost of products.

 The impact of period poverty on African women